Pan (Hamsun novel): Plot

-Lieutenant Thomas Glahn, a hunter and ex-military man, lives alone in a hut in the forest with his faithful dog, Aesop.
+He narrates his memories of Nordland summers two years ago when he was living alone in a hut in the forest with his faithful dog, Aesop.
+He says he met a woman who for a while had occupied his thoughts but that he has now quite forgotten her.
 Upon meeting Edvarda, the daughter of a merchant in a nearby town, they are strongly attracted to each other, but neither understands the other's love.
-Overwhelmed by the society of people where Edvarda lives, Glahn suffers a series of tragedies before he leaves forever.
+They alternate between spiteful dismissiveness, flirtation, and sincerity, toward each other.
+Glahn gives two green bird feathers to her as a gift.